Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/STEP1_NEO4J.md

 These instructions are adapted from [these instructions](https://neo4j.com/docs/operations-manual/current/installation/linux/debian/#debian-installation).

-If not already done, you need to open up ports 7474 and 7687.
+If not already done, configure your server to allow incoming traffic on ports 7474 and 7687.

 SSH into instance if you haven't already go to your current user's home directory, `cd ~` (aka `cd /home/ubuntu`).